dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result.md

 ### GetSourceImageTag

-It is used to get the tag of the source image.
+Gets the tag of the source image.

 ```cpp
 const CImageTag* GetSourceImageTag() const